MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-introducing-expressions.md

 ## <a name="Gender"></a>4.
 Use color to display gender
 In this section, you add color to show the gender of a person.
-You will add a new column to display the color, and then determine the color that appears in the column based on the value of the Gender field.
+You add a new column to display the color, and then determine the color that appears in the column based on the value of the Gender field.

-To keep the color you've applied in that table cell when you make the report a banded report, you add a rectangle and then add the background color to the rectangle.
+If you want to keep the color you apply in that table cell when you make the report a banded report, you add a rectangle.
+Then you add the background color to the rectangle.

 ### Add an M/F column